Mahmadabid/XLSX-Viewer-CSV-Editor-Vscode-Extension/README.md

 ✅ **Excel/Google Sheets Compatible Copy** - Copying and pasting preserves cell structure in Excel/Google Sheets\
 ✅ **Improved Selection Management** - Visual feedback for multi-row/column selection and selection size info box in the bottom right corner.

-### CSV Editing
+### CSV & TSV Editing
-✅ **Table View** - View CSV files in a structured table format\
+✅ **Table View** - View CSV and TSV files in a structured table format\
-✅ **Virtualized Rendering for Large CSVs** - Virtualization (windowed rendering) for large CSV files improves performance and reduces memory usage by rendering only visible rows\
+✅ **Virtualized Rendering for Large Files** - Virtualization (windowed rendering) improves performance and reduces memory usage by rendering only visible rows for both CSV and TSV files\
 ✅ **Edit Table Mode** - Edit directly in the table with **Save**, **Cancel**, and **Undo/Redo** support\
 ✅ **Excel-like Shortcuts** - <kbd>Ctrl+S</kbd> to save, <kbd>Enter</kbd> to move down, <kbd>Ctrl+Z/Y</kbd> for undo/redo\
 ✅ **Premium UI** - Smooth animations, sticky headers, and Apple-like visual feedback\
-✅ **Edit File** - Open the CSV in VS Code’s default text editor when needed
+✅ **Edit File** - Open the CSV/TSV in VS Code’s default text editor when needed\

+**TSV notes:** Copying from the table and pasting into other apps will use tab-delimited data for TSV files; serialization and escaping behave like CSV but use `\t` as the delimiter for TSV.
 ## 🛠️ Installation

 1. Open **VS Code**
 2. Go to the **Extensions Marketplace** (`Ctrl+Shift+X`)
-3. Search for `XLSX & CSV Editor`
+3. Search for `XLSX, CSV & TSV Editor`
 4. Click **Install**
 5. Open any `.xlsx` or `.csv` file to start viewing or editing!